lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-11-jEdit-tricks.md

 <img src="/images/jEdit-tricks-click.png" alt="click to definition" width="550"/>

 If you hover-click over a theorem name, you get taken to its proof.
-The text is coloured pink to indicate that it's frozen: this definition was compiled into the Isabelle/HOL image and therefore cannot be modified.
+The text is coloured pink to indicate that it's *frozen*: this definition was compiled into the Isabelle/HOL image and therefore cannot be modified.

 Sometimes a theory file opens with errors.
 To jump to them quickly, try these shortcuts:
 * skip to next error: SHIFT-C-N